-- 1. When you call ALC for a ride, ALC will ask you: - a.
-Your HPSM ID number, the date and time that the ride is needed, the pick-up and destination address, your cell phone number and if you need a round-trip ride. - Schedule your pick-up time at least seventyfive (75) minutes prior to your appointment time so that you arrive within fifteen (15) minutes of your scheduled appointment time. - b.
-If the ride is for a health-related purpose. - Rides that are not for a health-related purpose will be denied. - c.
-If you have another means of transportation to your appointment.
+/ices that our plan pays for What you must pay Tran sportation: Non-medical transportation (continued) 7.
+All ride requests must go through AL. Rides will only be authorized through companies/drivers contracted with AL. Other forms of NMT will not be covered.
+8. The CareAdvantage Unit must pre-authorize the following rides prior to scheduling: Rides that start and/or end outside of San Mateo, San Francisco and/or Santa Clara Counties.
+Rides that are more than 50 miles one-way regardless of the destination County.
+If both the pickup and drop-off addresses are outside of San Mateo County.
+0 Members will not be reimbursed for unauthorized (not approved by AL) rides.
+0 CareAdvantage will cover up to 12 one-way rides or 6 roundtrip rides to your local YMCA, per year.
+Usin g NMT 1.
+V /hen you call AL for a ride, AL will ask you: а .
+Your HPSM ID number, the date and time that the ride is needed, the pick-up and destination address, your cell phone number and if you need a round-trip ride.
+Schedule your pick-up time at least seventyfive (75) minutes prior to your appointment time so that you arrive within fifteen (15) minutes of your scheduled appointment time. b If the ride is for a health-related purpose Rides that are not for a health-related purpose will be denied.
+C If you have another means of transportation to your appointment. d If your appointment is at a doctor or dental office, pharmacy, rehabilitation therapy center, diagnostic testing center, etc.

-Transportation: Non-medical transportation\ (continued)

-- d.
-If your appointment is at a doctor or dental office, pharmacy, rehabilitation therapy center, diagnostic testing center, etc. - e.
-If you want a return ride home (this is called the will-call ride). - f.
-ALC will map the destination address to verify that the location is a medical/health-related location. - g.
-What type of transportation you want: - Curb-to-curb: To use this service, you must have a cell phone that can receive text messages from your driver, and you must be able to wait outside at the curb for your ride. - Door-to-door: Use this service if you are ambulatory but need help from the driver to get in and/or out of the vehicle and/or assistance getting into a building. - Door-to-door will also be used if you don't have a cell phone that can receive text messages from a driver. - The driver will only wait for you for up to 5 minutes at your pick-up location, so please be on time and ready for your ride. - The driver will be scheduled to pick you up at least seventy-five (75) minutes before your appointment timse, so that you arrive at least fifteen (15) minutes of your scheduled appointment time. - 2.
-You may have to share a vehicle with another HPSM member going to the same destination. - 3.
-If you schedule a round-trip ride, you must call ALC when you are ready to be picked up for the return trip.
-The return ride is called a "will-call" ride.
+vices that our plan pays for What you must pa This benefit is continued on the next page Tran sportation: Non-medical transportation (continued) e.
+If you want a return ride home (this is called the willcall ride).
+AL will map the destination address to verify that the location is a medical/health-related location. f.
+What type of transportation you want: • Curb-to-curb: To use this service, you must have a cell phone that can receive text messages from your driver, and you must be able to wait outside at the curb for your ride.
+Door-to-door: Use this service if you are ambulatory but need help from the driver to get in and/or out of the vehicle and/or assistance getting into a building.
+Door-to-door will also be used if you don't have a cell phone that can receive text messages from a driver.
+The driver will only wait for you for up to 5 minutes at your pick-up location, so please be on time and ready for your ride. • The driver will be scheduled to pick you up at least seventy-five (75) minutes before your appointment timse, so that you arrive at least fifteen (15) minutes of your scheduled appointment time. ou may have to share a vehicle with another HPSM ember going to the same destination yo you schedule a round-trip ride, you must call AL when ou are ready to be picked up for the return trip.
+The return de is called a "will-call" ride. yo ne other person may go with you in the vehicle.
+When ou call AL to schedule a ride, tell AL that someone will be ping with you.